AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_Namespace.md

 ***
 ## `Update()`

 Updates `Namespace` information: Description and TierId.
-The [AccessControl](xref:accessControl) and owner [Trustee](xref:accessControl) can only be updated through their own routes.
+The [AccessControl](xref:accessControl) and Owner's [Trustee](xref:accessControl) can only be updated through their own routes.

 ### Http